duncanbradley/thesis/intro.md

 Our understanding of how people interpret data visualisations (and subsequent guidance) is built on shaky foundations.
 Some received wisdom has not been empirically tested at all, other claims have been discredited or confirmed only recently (Kosara, 2016).
 Consequently, it is not always clear where evidence ends and opinion starts; intuition and unsubstantiated statements make for “visualisation folklore” (Correll, 2022, pg.
 3).

-Statistician Edward Tufte is a source of widely-cited advice on the design of data visualisations, which is articulated in popular books such as *The Visual Display of Quantitative Information* (Tufte, 1986).
+Statistician Edward Tufte is a source of widely-cited advice on the design of data visualisations, which he articulates in popular books such as *The Visual Display of Quantitative Information* (Tufte, 1986).
 One famous contribution is the ‘lie-factor’, which attempts to quantify the degree of misrepresentation in charts that distort data.
 For example, plotting values using two dimensional images exaggerates differences between values, because perceived size is determined by an image’s entire *area*, not just its *height*.
 Consequently, in a visualisation that appears to show a decrease of 42 percentage points, dividing by real numerical decrease of 15 percentage points, generates a lie-factor of 2.8, compared to an ideal score of 1.
 However, Tufte’s criteria proposed for diagnosing *substantial* distortion (less than 0.95 or more than 1.05) are based on speculation, rather than scientific evidence (Beattie and Jones, 2002).
 In similarly arbitrary guidance, Tufte suggests that a dataset of 20 or fewer observations should be presented in a table, rather than a data visualisation.
 However, a subsequent empirical experiment revealed that pie charts elicited more accurate responses than tables for proportion judgements involving only three observations (Spence and Lewandowsky, 1991).

 Tufte also advocated for minimalism in the design of data visualisations.
-His recommendation to maximise the ‘data-ink ratio’ involves maximising the proportion of ink (i.e., pixels) used to depict the data itself and minimising inessential elements.
+His recommendation to maximise the ‘data-ink ratio’ involves maximising the proportion of ink (i.e., pixels) used to depict the data itself and minimising inessential elements (Tufte, 1986).
 However, this notion is vague and prone to excessive simplicity.
 Redundant features can serve to minimise error (Tversky, 1997), with ‘redundant’ tick marks on axes required for accurately extracting numerical values (Kosslyn, 1985).
 The qualifier “within reason” (Tufte, 1986, pg.
 96) is an imprecise addition to this guidance, but empirical research can identify where extreme sparseness unnecessarily biases interpretations (Stock and Behrens, 1991, Gillan and Richman, 1994).

-Consistent with his minimalistic approach, Tufte’s recommendation to eliminate ‘chartjunk’ involves avoiding the use of distracting visual embellishments, which range from excessive gridlines to artistic decoration.
+Consistent with his minimalistic approach, Tufte’s recommendation to eliminate ‘chartjunk’ involves avoiding the use of distracting visual embellishments, which range from excessive gridlines to artistic decoration (Tufte, 1986).
 However, there is mixed evidence regarding the harm caused by chartjunk (Franconeri et al. 2021).
 However, condemning ‘chartjunk’ remains popular, not just on aesthetic grounds, but also due to the rhetorical qualities of minimalist designs, which imply a straightforward, unbiased presentation of data (Kosara, 2016; Kennedy et al., 2016).

 Researchers argue that Tufte’s recommendations for minimalistic designs do not account for human cognitive processing (Wilkinson, 2005; Chabris and Kosslyn, 2005).
 Furthermore, he has been criticised for failing to support his claims with empirical evidence (Feldman-Stewart et al., 2000).
 Instead, his guidance is underpinned by a large collection of example visualisations taken from various sources.
-Therefore, Tufte’s principles might assist in describing common features of successful visualisations, rather than serving as definitive rules (Kindlmann and Scheidegger, 2014).
+Therefore, Tufte’s principles might assist in describing common features of some successful visualisations, rather than serving as definitive rules (Kindlmann and Scheidegger, 2014).
 Rigorous data visualisation research is required to fill gaps in knowledge and generate a reliable evidence-base.

 ## Robust Data Visualisation Research